dustinpfister/blog_posts/_posts/js-path-find.md

 ### 3.1 - The utils module

 First off for this canvas example I have a general utilities library as its the case with just about all my other canvas examples and projects.
+For a good idea of what this kind of module is all about you might want to check out my [javaScript example post on a general utilities library](/2021/08/06/js-javascript-example-utils/).

 ```js
 var utils = {};